Apple TV (device): First generation

-At a September 2006 Apple special event, Apple announced the first generation Apple TV.
-It was originally announced as "iTV" to fit into their "i"-based product naming convention, but was renamed "Apple TV" before launch due to a trademark dispute with a British broadcasting network of the same name in the United Kingdom, and they threatened to take legal action against Apple.
+At a September 2006 Apple special event, Apple announced the first-generation Apple TV.
+It was originally announced as "iTV" to fit into their "i"-based product naming convention, but was renamed "Apple TV" before launch due to a trademark dispute with British broadcasting network ITV, which threatened legal action against Apple.
 Pre-orders began in January 2007 and it was released in March 2007.
 It is based on a Pentium M processor and ran a variant of Mac OS X Tiger, and included a 40 GB hard disk for storing content.
 It supported output up to 720p on HDTVs via HDMI, and supported some standard definition televisions via component video.
 At launch, Apple TV required a Mac or Windows-based PC running iTunes on the same network to sync or stream content to it.

 A model with a 160 GB hard drive was released in May 2007.
 The 40 GB version was discontinued in September 2009.
-In January 2008, it became a stand-alone device through a software update, which removed the requirement of iTunes syncing from separate computer, and allowed for media from services such as iTunes Store, MobileMe, and Flickr to be rented or purchased directly on the Apple TV.

-In July 2008, Apple released the software 2.1 update which added external recognition of iPhones and iPod Touches as alternative remote control devices to the Apple Remote.
-In September 2015, Apple discontinued iTunes support for the first generation Apple TV, with accessibility being obstructed from such devices due to obsolete security standards.
+In February 2008, it became a stand-alone device through the "Take 2" version 2.0 software update, which removed the requirement of iTunes syncing from a separate computer, and allowed for media from services such as iTunes Store, MobileMe, and Flickr to be rented or purchased directly on the Apple TV.
+In July 2008, Apple released the software 2.1 update, which added external recognition of iPhones and iPod Touches as alternative remote control devices to the Apple Remote.

+The first generation Apple TV can be modified into a makeshift Intel Mac Mini, with a USB boot disk image being available online, and an install to the inbuilt hard drive possible by flashing the image to the hard drive through the USB booted disk.
+The device is not easily used unless a USB hub is installed, due to it only having one USB port.

+The first generation Apple TV has a 1 GHz Intel Pentium M CPU, and 256 MB of RAM.
+Neither the CPU or RAM can be upgraded without soldering, as both are soldered onto the motherboard.
+The device has one HDMI interface, one USB port, one 10/100 base T Ethernet port, and a Component video interface.
+Due to its thermal management design utilizing the upper case as a passive heat sink, the device gets warm when in use.
+A fan is used to cool the case, but it does not reach the CPU and is instead installed to cool the hard drive and installed power supply.